julionc/awesome-shopify/readme.md

 ## Community

-- [@ShopifyPartners](https://twitter.com/ShopifyPartners) - The official Shopify Partners Twitter account.
+- [@ShopifyPartners](https://twitter.com/ShopifyPartners) - The Official Shopify Partners Twitter account.
 - [@ShopifyDevs](https://twitter.com/ShopifyDevs) - A Shopify Devs Team Twitter account.
-- [Discussion Forums](https://ecommerce.shopify.com/forums) - Discussing ecommerce best practices and how to have a successful online store.
+- [Community Discussion Forums](https://community.shopify.com/) - Discussing eCommerce best practices and how to have a successful online store.
-- [eCommTalk](http://ecommtalk.com/shopify/) - A Slack Community created to bring Shopify lovers together.
+- [eCommTalk](http://ecommtalk.com/) - A Slack Community created to bring Shopify lovers together.
-- [/r/shopify](https://www.reddit.com/r/shopify) - The Shopify Reddit community.
+- [/r/shopify](https://www.reddit.com/r/shopify) - The Shopify Reddit Community.

 ## Documentation

+- [Developer changelog](https://developers.shopify.com/changelog) - The Official Developer Changelog blog with important changes to APIs and other developer products.
 - [Developer guides](https://help.shopify.com/api/guides) - If you're new to developing apps for Shopify, take a look at the official guides to get an overview of the process.
-- [Shopify’s OAuth flow for authentication](https://help.shopify.com/api/guides/authentication/oauth) - This guide will walk you through the OAuth Authorization process.
+- [Shopify - The OAuth flow for Authentication](https://help.shopify.com/api/guides/authentication/oauth) - This guide will walk you through the OAuth Authorization process.
 - [Shopify Partner Account](https://www.shopify.com/partners?ref=vitalogy) - If you don't have a Shopify Partner account yet head over [here](https://www.shopify.com/partners?ref=vitalogy) and create one, you'll need it before you can start developing apps.
 - [App requirements checklist](https://help.shopify.com/api/listing-in-the-app-store/app-review-checklist) - For submitting apps to the Shopify App Store.
 - [Everything You Need to Know About Development Stores](https://www.shopify.com/partners/blog/development-stores?ref=vitalogy) - Understanding development stores.